Client Education Library

 Types of Cat Vomit

-Cats can throw up for many reasons, and its appearance may provide clues to what caused it in the first place.
+Cats can throw up for many reasons.
+The appearance of the vomit may provide clues as to what caused it in the first place.

-Most cat owners are familiar with hairballs, cylindrical wads of undigested hair that collect in cat’s stomachs.
-Cats will expel this hair back out of the digestive tract along with bile and other digestive fluids.
+Most cat parents are familiar with hairballs — cylindrical wads of undigested hair that collect in a cat’s stomachs.
+Cats will expel this hair back out of the digestive tract, along with bile and other digestive fluids.

-Vomit from other, more serious causes may include:
+Vomit from other more serious causes may contain:

 What’s the difference between vomiting and regurgitation?

 Vomiting is the forceful expulsion of stomach and upper intestinal contents.
-It’s an active process, often lasting several minutes, during which cats may look unwell, drool, retch, display abdominal heaving, and finally evacuate their stomaches.
+It’s an active process, often lasting several minutes.
+During this time, a cat may look unwell, drool, retch, display abdominal heaving, and finally evacuate the contents of their stomach (throw up).

 Cat Vomit Color Chart